THE THIRD GUARDIAN

-Recovering himself, Lord Braska shot his Guardian a glance and muttered something, then said, "A wound is a wound - and this is a bad one."
+Recovering himself, Lord Braska shot his Guardian a glance and muttered something, then commented, "A wound is a wound - and this is a bad one."
 He sat back and began to softly intone the healing words of Curaga over the injured woman.

 Moments passed as the spell started to take effect, the bleeding began to slow and the torn flesh began to knit together.
 Braska knew that the spell was only part of the healing process.
-The body itself had to have time to recoup from shock, blood loss, etc. The spell itself wasn't always the entire answer although it could bring badly needed results quickly.
+The body itself had to have time to recoup from shock, blood loss, etc. The spell alone wasn't always the entire answer although it could bring badly needed results quickly.

 The young woman's eyes began to try to open.
 Braska leaned toward her and said, "Rest easy, miss.
 I cast a healing spell over you and you'll feel better quickly, but you still need time to fully recover."

 As he spoke, she managed to open and somewhat focus her eyes on his face.
 A faint frown between her brows attested to her lack of full consciousness and awareness.